Swarm Technologies: History

+In July 2021, SpaceX acquired Swarm for $524 million.

+In July 2023, the company stopped new device sales.
+As of November 2024, the website of the company redirects to SpaceX's upcoming direct-to-cell feature.

+On 27th September 2024, existing customers were advised the following.
+"Based on our most recent simulations and modeling, we regret to inform you that service and support for the Swarm commercial network will cease 90 days from today, and your data service plans with Swarm will terminate as of such date."

 Technology and use

 The third-generation SpaceBEE satellites weigh around 400 grams and, like the first generation, have a 0.25U CubeSat format; according to the manufacturer, they are about 11 × 11 × 2.8 centimeters in size.
-The second generation are 1U cubesats.
-Solar cells for the power supply are located on the top and bottom.
-The antenna for communication with the ground stations is wrapped around the satellite when it is launched and unfolds after it has been released into space.
-The data exchange takes place in a relatively small bandwidth, on the one hand with the end devices and on the other hand with ground stations that are connected to the Internet.
-After completion of the constellation, at least three satellites should always be reachable from any point on earth.
+The second generation is 1U cubesats.
+Solar cells for the power supply are located on the top and the bottom.
+The antenna for communication with the ground stations is wrapped around the satellite when launched and unfolds after the release into space.
+The data exchange is performed in a relatively small bandwidth, on the one hand with the end devices and on the other with ground stations connected to the Internet.
+After the constellation is completed, at least three satellites should always be reachable from any point on earth.

-Swarm Technologies offers data transfer plans starting at $60 per year per connected device.
+Swarm Technologies in 2020 offered data transfer plans starting at $60 per year per connected device.
 At this price, 750 data packets of 192 bytes each can be transmitted monthly.